- The Washington Times - Thursday, November 6, 2025

 “If your flight is cancelled, your chances of being stranded are high, so I would simply have a backup ticket on another airline,” he posted on social media.
 “I’m sorry this is happening.
 Hopefully, the shutdown is over soon.”

-American Airlines said in a statement that it was awaiting further information from the FAA, but expects the “vast majority” of customers will be unaffected.
+American Airlines said in a statement that it was awaiting further information from the FAA but expected that the “vast majority” of customers would be unaffected.

 “In the meantime, we continue to urge leaders in Washington to reach an immediate resolution to end the shutdown,” American Airlines said.

-Southwest Airlines said it was evaluating how the flight restrictions would impact its schedule, adding that it was urging Congress “to immediately resolve its impasse and restore the National Airspace System to its full capacity.”
+Southwest Airlines said it was evaluating how the flight restrictions would impact its schedule.
+It said it was urging Congress “to immediately resolve its impasse and restore the National Airspace System to its full capacity.”

-In a statement, Sara Nelson, the president of the Association of Flight Attendants-CWA, which represents 55,000 flight attendants across 20 airlines, called the shutdown “the latest cruel attack on federal workers.”
+Sara Nelson, president of the Association of Flight Attendants-CWA, which represents 55,000 flight attendants across 20 airlines, called the shutdown “the latest cruel attack on federal workers.”

 She said it was part of “a never-ending effort to demoralize dedicated civil servants and veterans in order to privatize all functions of government — in service to the greed of few at the expense of the many.”